Constitution Day in Ghana

 • Ghana became the first self-governing country on the African continent in 1957.

-• About half of Ghana speaks English and it’s one of the country’s official languages.
+• About half of the population of Ghana speaks English, which is one of the country’s official languages.

-• Ghana consists of lowland hills and is on the west coast of Africa.
+• Ghana consists of lowland hills and is located on the west coast of Africa.

-• In 1661, Christianborg Castle was built by the Danish and became a center of the slave trade.
+• In 1661, Christiansborg Castle was built by the Danish and became a center of the slave trade.

-• Ghana is the world’s 7th largest producer of gold.
+• Ghana is the world’s seventh-largest producer of gold.

-Around this holiday, many schools and libraries will have special educational programs that help students learn about the Constitution.
+Around this holiday, many schools and libraries hold special educational programs that help students learn about the Constitution.
 There are also military parades and other special events observed by the people of Ghana on this day.

-Some people use the day off to have meals with friends and families—meals that can include such foods as Jollof Rice, Tua Zaafi, fried fish, and Omo Tuo.
+Some people use the day off to have meals with friends and family—meals that can include dishes such as Jollof Rice, Tua Zaafi, fried fish, and Omo Tuo.

 Where is it celebrated?